rubensworks/rdf-object.js/README.md

 String values will be converted into term sources following the semantics of [rdf-string.js](https://github.com/rubensworks/rdf-string.js#string-to-term).
 Values can also be Resources or RDF/JS terms.

+`createCompactedResources` is equivalent, but accepts an array (or hash) as input, and converts it into an array of resources.

 ## License
 This software is written by [Ruben Taelman](http://rubensworks.net/).